Connect with us

 Rep. Jimmy Panetta (D-Calif.), whose district includes Santa Cruz and Monterey, introduced federal legislation in March to make xylazine a controlled substance.

-“It gives our law enforcement the tools that they can use to crack down and hopefully this type of deadly combination of fentanyl and xylazine off the streets,” Panetta said of the bill.
+“It gives our law enforcement the tools that they can use to crack down and hopefully remove this type of deadly combination of fentanyl and xylazine off the streets,” Panetta said of the bill.
 “I think we got a good chance of getting this passed this year.”

 Governors in Pennsylvania and Ohio are using their executive powers to restrict access to xylazine.
 In California, lawmakers are wrestling with several measures that would increase penalties for fentanyl dealers, but none address xylazine.